-Using state-of-the-art modelling methods, such as the fully coupled surface/sub-surface urban drainage model CityCAT, in conjunction to models developed throughout the project, WP1 will help to establish how integrated systems can deliver a service that is resilient to future uncertainty.
+Using state-of-the-art modelling methods, such as the fully coupled surface/sub-surface urban drainage model CityCAT, in conjunction to models developed throughout the project, WP1 helped to establish how integrated systems can deliver a service that is resilient to future uncertainty.

-WP1 will answer the question "what is the most effective mix of blue-green and grey systems in any given location at any time?"
+WP1 answered the question "what is the most effective mix of blue-green and grey systems in any given location at any time?"

 - Quantify performance of traditional and green infrastructure systems using novel and/or proven methods to trace flows, debris, sediments and pollutants from source to sink, while paying close attention to interfaces with other systems.